How to Make Simple Syrup Flavoured with Herbs

 - lite syrup – one part water to quarter part sugar (1 cup to 1/4 cup)

 There are several possibilities to consider.
-You might try making the syrup with each one so you can taste the difference they make on the overall product.
+You might try making it with each one so you can taste the difference they make on the overall product.

 - Honey has 17 grams of sugar per tablespoon